stevesng/chatgpt-food-prompt/README.md

 This bookmarklet adds a button below the textbox on the ChatGPT conversation page.
 Clicking the button will get current location of the device and prompt ChatGPT for local food recommendation based on the location.

-Initially thought of as a Chrome extension to demostrate how ChatGPT can be customized for own application, it is later converted into a bookmarklet for it to work on iOS devices (as Chrome on iOS does not allow extension).
+Initially thought of as a Chrome extension to demonstrate how ChatGPT can be customized for own application, it is later converted into a bookmarklet for it to work on iOS devices (as Chrome on iOS does not allow extension).

 This bookmarklet is ccreated partially by ChatGPT.